mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 Mockoon CLI is an [NPM package](https://www.npmjs.com/package/@mockoon/cli) that can run on all environments where Node.js is installed.
 A [Docker image](https://hub.docker.com/r/mockoon/cli) is also available (see [Step 7](#step-7-deploy-mockoon-cli-using-docker) below).

-The CLI is a companion application to Mockoon's main interface designed to receive an exported Mockoon data file.
+The CLI is a companion application to Mockoon's main interface designed to receive a Mockoon data file.

 It has been written in JavaScript/TypeScript and uses some great libraries like [oclif](https://oclif.io/) and [PM2](https://pm2.io/).
 One of the benefits of using PM2 is that you can easily manage your running mock APIs through the CLI or by using PM2 commands if you are used to them.